zlatsic/ruly-dmn/README.md

 [`ruly`](https://ruly.readthedocs.io/en/latest/) rule engine to make decisions and derive new rules.
 It can be used as a library or as a command line tool.

-The package assumes that the DMN diagrams are defined as XML files, in the format specified by the [Camunda modeler](https://camunda.com/download/modeler/).
+The command line tool assumes that the DMN diagrams are defined as XML files, in the format specified by the [Camunda modeler](https://camunda.com/download/modeler/).
 The recommended workflow is to use the Camunda modeler to create diagrams and initial decision tables and then pass them to functions in this package, so it can make decisions or derive new